kubernetes/kubernetes/docs/proposals/volume-idempotency.md

 ### Refreshable volume plugins

 Some volume plugins are designed to refresh, like the downward API volume plugin.
-In order to decouple the implementation of refresh and SetUp logic, there should be a Refresh() method that plugins can implement and proper machinery to ensure that only plugins that want this need to implement it.
+These volume plugins can be implemented by having a nop idempotence check; ie, setup always runs.
+Ownership management should be triggered when SetUp() does work for these plugins.

 ### Volume plugins that wrap one another

-Some volume plugins wrap others:

-1. Secrets, downward API, git repo are based on EmptyDir
+Some volume plugins wrap others; secrets, downward API, git repo are all based on the EmptyDir plugin.
-2. PV claim plugin instantiates instances of the underlying volume plugin

 In order to correctly externalize idempotency management, the Kubelet must handle nested calls to `SetUp`; plugins must be able to invoke the externalized flow correctly for plugins they use transitively.

 ## Ownership management and idempotency

-Ownership management of volumes must be idempotent for non-refreshable volumes.
-It should run once and only once after `Setup` has run correctly.
+Ownership management should always happen when `SetUp` makes changes in volumes.
+For volumes like block devices, this means running once and only once after `Setup` has run correctly.
 If a volume that uses the 'check for a mountpoint' type of idempotency check, and the volume must be remounted, the ownership management should be reapplied.

-### Ownership management and refreshable volumes

 For volume plugins that are refreshable, ownership management must be reapplied if the refresh logic makes changes to the state of the volume.
-For example, if data changes in the downward API volume, the ownership management must be re-applied to that volume.
+For example, if data changes in the downward API volume, ownership management must be re-applied to that volume.

 ## Proposed implementation